 Annenberg in Washington

-The Annenberg in Washington (AIW) program is temporarily suspended due to the ongoing COVID-19 pandemic.
-We will update this page when we have information about its resumption.
+Please note the Annenberg in Washington (AIW) program is currently suspended due to the ongoing COVID-19 pandemic.

 AIW is administered through the Annenberg School’s Institute for Public Service (IPS) and runs from late May/early June through mid-August.